Skip to main content

 • Investigation and Discipline

-The investigation and discipline (I&D) of Registered Auditors (RAs) is carried out by the Independent Regulatory Board for Auditors (IRBA) in accordance with the Auditing Profession Act of 2005.
-IRBA’s Inspections Department refers cases to its Investigations Department.
-Subsequently, the Investigations Department can refer the case to IRBA’s Legal Department.
-If the case warrants sanctions, the case is also referred to the South African Institute of Chartered Accountants (SAICA).
-SAICA indicates that the IRBA’s I&D system for Registered Auditors (RAs) is in line with the SMO 6 requirements.
+The investigation and discipline (I&D) of Registered Auditors (RAs) in South Africa is carried out by the Independent Regulatory Board for Auditors (IRBA) in accordance with the Auditing Profession Act of 2005.
+The IRBA is responsible for investigating alleged misconduct by Registered Auditors and administering disciplinary proceedings where appropriate.
+SAICA indicates that the IRBA’s investigative and disciplinary system for Registered Auditors is aligned with the requirements of SMO 6.

 Current Status: Partially Adopted